Sharon Carty mezzo soprano

 It is best to quote him verbatim:

 Stanford …was in the habit of orchestrating his songs for solo voice and piano, often for the purpose of having an interlude or diversion in an orchestral concert…. or a choral concert, where the song might be an appropriate focus or ‘show piece’ for one of the attendant soloists.
-In most cases this was for his fellow Irish countryman and première baritone, Harry Plunket Green who had come to prominence in England in 1888….but there were others….
+In most cases this was for his fellow Irish countryman and première baritone, Harry Plunket Greene who had come to prominence in England in 1888….but there were others….

 Settings of famous poets are to be found here, and include Keats, Shakespeare, Robert Browning and Walt Whitman.
 The latter’s Darest Thou now my Soul and Joy, Shipmate Joy, alas, fail to register much, given their short, almost perfunctory, treatment, as compared with the well-known settings by VW and Delius.